Overview

 -

-To connect to an opened session, on your local machine run:
+To connect to a running session, run the following command on your local machine:

 $ /opt/TurboVNC/bin/vncviewer -tunnel USER@lpct-login:n

-You will be asked first to enter your login password, and then to enter the VNC password.
+You will be prompted to enter your login password, followed by your VNC password.

 -